AlexandreFenyo/net-monitor/README.md

 A data set is a time series (i.e. a set of time stamped collected data), maintained in the net-manager server memory.
 A data set typically contains numerical network throughput values.

-The only way to update a data set is to add a new data
+Data sets can only be updated by one of the following two mecanisms:

+- a new data, timestamped with the current insta

 ### chart